Munich Security Report: Diagnosis of an insecure alliance | DW | 14.02.2022

 Wolfgang Ischinger is a long-serving diplomat who always appears calm and collected.
 In his last year at the helm of the Munich Security Conference (MSC) journalists have been keen to hear Ischinger's assessment of the current crisis with Russia

 He says he is convinced that, "more needs to be done to make people aware of the importance of deterrence as a method of conflict prevention."
 He has also remarked that he welcomes the fact that, "Europe once again has a voice in the intensive diplomatic discourse."
-This after it, "almost seemed that Europe would be reduced to the role of onlooker while others discussed both the crisis and how it might best be resolved."
+And this is after it "almost seemed that Europe would be reduced to the role of onlooker while others discussed both the crisis and how it might best be resolved."

 Fact is, however, that Ischinger and his team have their sights on much more than just the current crisis on the Ukrainian-Russian border.
 The 70-year-old has been MSC chair since 2008.